fedbiomed/fedbiomed/docs/developer/development-environment.md

 ### Add new module

-New packages can be added through `pyproject.toml`, or using the command `poetry add`.
+New packages can be added through `pyproject.toml`, or using the command `pdm add`.
 Please see `peotry add --help` for detailed usage instructions.

-Once a new package added via `pyproject.toml` it may be required to run `poetry lock --no-update` to resolve the dependencies, then, execute `poetry install` to update packages and install missing ones.
+Once a new package added via `pyproject.toml` it may be required to run `poetry lock --no-update` to resolve the dependencies, then, execute `pdm install` to update packages and install missing ones.

 ### For more

-Please visit `poetry` documentation for more information and usage details.
+Please visit `pdm` documentation for more information and usage details.

 ## Post actions